grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "I'm not much for fuckin' tactics myself.
 I have just the one: stay small, stay low in the water, don't get fuckin' seen.
 It's simple and it works.
 Not much to think about, and I like it that way."

 Percy nodded.
 "Something like that has always been my strategy too.
 But for this next job, I think I might need to add a somewhat more complex facet."
-She shoveled a little rice into her mouth.
-"Remember part of our deal was that if I knew of any work I could connect you with I would?"
+She scooped a little rice to her mouth.
+"Remember part of our deal was that if I knew of any work I could connect you with, I would?"

 "Sure.
 You got something already?"

-"Here's what I'm thinking: As I said, I'm gonna be hauling this risky fucking load -- I won't get into details about it right now, just remember that there's certain to be some Authorities who would be interested in checking the manifest.
+"Here's what I'm thinking: As I said, I'm gonna be hauling this risky fucking load -- I won't get into details about it right now, just know that I'm confident certain Authorities would be interested in checking the manifest.
 Now, I will, of course, deploy the usual tactics of keeping my boat on the down-low, running quiet, staying submerged during the day and only running on the surface at night, and so on and whatnot."

-She paused for a second, considering how to best present this idea she had to Shakes.
+She paused for a second.

 "But I thought: what if in addition to keeping the _Prospect_ stealthy, we also had a partner with another craft of some type.
 And the partner's job was to be _unstealthy_.
 To run as a decoy around and above the _Prospect_.
 Draw away the curious eye -- or ear -- so to speak.
 And this partner would be clean of course.
 Any Authority inspection would turn up an empty hold or a dull cargo of stamped cigars or something."